sanketgautam/WordBook/README.md

  - It's a cross-browser platform, hosted on cloud to be accessible from anywhere
  - It automatically identifies languages of words and categorizes them accordingly
- - Vocab personalization using word categorization into Easy, Medium & Hard
+ - Vocab personalization using word categorization into Easy, Medium & Difficult
- - We can provide recommendation based on the users previous word categorization of users
+ - We can provide recommendation to users based on their previous word categorization
- - Word of the Day, will selected be from user's word history or some random new word, it'll help user to revise previous words and learn new words.
+ - Word of the Day, may be selected be from user's word history or some random new word, it'll help user to revise previous words and learn new words.
  - WordGames - There will be few word games, such as flash cards and vocab quizzes
  - Users can mark some word as favorite or delete some word from
  - Users can go through their word history and recent words